atom-ide-community/atom-ide-template-js/README.md

 # atom-ide-template-js

-This is a template for atom-ide-community packages using TypeScript.
+This is a template for atom-ide-community packages using JavaScript.
+It is recommended to use [the TypeScript template](https://github.com/atom-ide-community/atom-ide-template) instead.

 Use `Ctrl+Shift+F` and replace `atom-ide-template-js` with `atom-ide-packagename`.
-Then put your name in the licesne section and author section.
+Then put your name in the license section and author section.

 ![Build Status (Github Actions)](https://github.com/atom-ide-community/atom-ide-template-js/workflows/CI/badge.svg) [![Dependency Status](https://david-dm.org/atom-ide-community/atom-ide-template-js.svg)](https://david-dm.org/atom-ide-community/atom-ide-template-js)